PopaGeorgianVictor/PORTOFOLIO/README.md

 <img src="https://i.postimg.cc/PrrBtXz4/Screenshot-4.png" width="90%">

 I am a positive-thinking person who possesses two sides of power.
-On one hand, I am organised, structured and attentive to detail due to my background as electronic enginner and manual tester.
+On one hand, I am organised, structured and attentive to detail due to my background as electronic enginner and automaion tester.
 And on the other, due to my personality, I love to communicate with people and solve problems.I believe that so far I have formed a knowledge base, a way of thinking, which will help me to progress in my career in the future.
 I am a punctual person with good communication skills, as a result I integrate extremely easily in a group.
 I like to learn different new things, to apply them and I can say that I am one of the people oriented towards evolution, progress, everything acquired through the accumulation of knowledge and skills.
 I like to respond to the challenge of new situations because I am a dynamic, creative person, with a strategic and  communicative thinking.
 </details>